eosnewyork/eosstats.io/PublicWebsite/content/hourlystats/_index.md

 ### Hourly Stats

 {{% notice note %}}
 If the table below doesn't fit on your screen, scroll to the bottom of the page to get to the scroll bar.
-Sorry, we're working on this.
 Another option is also to use the zoom out feature of your web browser.
+Functionality improvements are being developed - more to come!
 {{% /notice %}}

 {{< StatsGrid >}}